- Measures 12" Round 3.0 pounds

 How quickly will I receive my clock?

 We could make you a clock in a day, but it would show.
-The real deal takes 1 to 2 weeks.
-Only then does it earn the famous Goathopper seal and logo on the face.
+The real deal takes from 3 to 5 business days for us to make and ship.
 We've been told it’s well worth the wait.

 How should I care for my Goathopper wall clock?